The NSW Government is committed to making Penrith Lakes a destination to play, relax, work and visit.

 The Draft DCP was on public exhibition from 21 April until 19 May 2021.

 Thank you to everyone who provided feedback on the Draft DCP - Stage 1.
-We will now review and consider all submissions received.
+We are now reviewing and considering all submissions received.
 Your feedback will help inform the final Penrith Lakes Development Control Plan - Stage 1.

 All public submissions will be made available on the Planning Portal.